-(Employee Portal/Emergency Management/Overall Statement about the EOP - 6/21)
+(Employee Portal/Emergency Management/Overall Statement about the EOP - 4/23)

-The Emergency Management Plan is designed to assure appropriate, effective response to a variety of emergency situations that could affect the safety of patients, residents, staff, and visitors, or the environment of Graham Health System facilities, or adversely impact upon the organization's ability to provide healthcare services to the community.
-The program is also designed to assure compliance with applicable codes and regulations.

-The program is applied to Graham Health System in its entirety, including Graham Extended Care Long Term Care (LTC) and Skilled Nursing (SNF) Units.
-References to Graham Health System, hospital, organization, organizations, organizational, or facility(s) includes all entities specified above.
+The purpose of the Emergency Operation Plan (EOP) is to describe the coordinated response recovery to the wide range of natural and manmade events that may disrupt normal operation and require a preplanned response to internal and external emergencies and disaster.
+The Emergency Operation Plan is applied to Graham Health System in its entirety, including Graham Extended Care Long Term Care (LTC) and Skilled Nursing (SNF) Units.
+References: Graham Health System, hospital, organization, organizations, organizational, or facility(s) includes all entities specified above.
 No plan can be an end-all answer during a crisis or a disaster for an organization.
 The plan is a "playbook" of ideas and resources and should be one of the many tools utilized to mitigate the disaster as soon as possible.
-This plan is also not designed for "turn-key" operations.
+This plan is not designed for "turn-key" operations.
 The Emergency Operations Plan needs to be reviewed and updated based on the operational needs of the health system.
 The plan should be reviewed no less than once per year by the Emergency Management Committee and senior administration of the organization.
 The Emergency Operations Plan needs to be available for all employees to read and reference.
 Employees are encouraged to read and understand their part of the Emergency Management Plan.

-The Emergency Operations Plan is the blueprint of how senior administration wants the health system to respond during times of crisis or disaster.
+The Emergency Operations Plan is the blueprint of how administration wants the health system to respond during times of crisis or disaster.
 This is to ensure safety, accountability of staff, patients and visitors; in addition to a swift continuity of return to day-to-day business of healthcare.
 Senior administration and health system management realize that it is their responsibility to activate and implement the Emergency Operations Plan during a disaster.